 Style schemes are automatically distributed to all users in your organisation

-They are stored locally in Word and applied automatically when a match is detected
+They are stored within Word and applied automatically when a matching document or template is detected.

 Where to find style settings